 I leave for my PCT thru hike !!tomorrow!! with an early morning start on Sunday, March 26th which is also my 40th birthday.
 I’m looking forward to opening the first baggie and consuming Menu #1’s breakfast, a tri-berry granola!
 I plan to post when resupplying to include updates on how the menus fair on trail, taste preference changes and hopefully maintenance of my weight.
-Pics of my food over the course of the trip will also be posted via my Instagram account.
+Pics of my food over the course of the trip will also be posted via my Instagram and Facebook accounts.

 Wish me luck as now the hard work really begins!

 This website contains affiliate links, which means The Trek may receive a percentage of any product or service you purchase using the links in the articles or advertisements.
 The buyer pays the same price as they would otherwise, and your purchase helps to support The Trek's ongoing goal to serve you quality backpacking advice and information.
 Thanks for your support!

 To learn more, please visit the About This Site page.